ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 framing in situations where the Protocol Stack provides octet-stream transport only.

-Connection -> Error&lt;contentRef, error>
+Connection -> ReceiveError&lt;>

-An error with error identifier "ReceiveError" occurs when data is received by the underlying Protocol Stack that cannot be fully retrieved or deframed, or when some other indication is received that reception has failed.
+A ReceiveError occurs when data is received by the underlying Protocol Stack that cannot be fully retrieved or deframed, or when some other indication is received that reception has failed.
 Such conditions that irrevocably lead the the termination of the Connection are signaled using ConnectionError instead